Francis Jeffrey, Lord Jeffrey: Life

 At the outset the Review did not have an editor.
 The first three numbers were effectively edited by Sydney Smith.
-On his leaving for England the work devolved chiefly on Jeffrey, who, by an arrangement with Archibald Constable, the publisher, was eventually appointed editor at a fixed salary.
+When he left for England the work devolved chiefly on Jeffrey, who, by an arrangement with Archibald Constable, the publisher, was eventually appointed editor at a fixed salary.
 Most of those involved were Whigs; but, although the general bias of the Review was towards social and political reforms, it was at first so little of a party organ that it numbered Sir Walter Scott among its contributors; and no distinct emphasis was given to its political leanings until the publication in 1808 of an article by Jeffrey himself on the work of Don Pedro Cevallos on the French Usurpation of Spain.
-This article expressed despair of the success of the British arms in Spain, and Scott at once withdrew his subscription, the Quarterly being soon afterwards started in opposition.
+This article expressed despair of the success of the British arms in Spain, and Scott at once withdrew his subscription, the Quarterly was soon afterwards started in opposition.
 According to Lord Cockburn the effect of the first number of the Edinburgh Review was "electrical."
 The English reviews were at that time practically publishers' organs, with articles by hack writers instructed to obey the publishers' interests.
 The Edinburgh Review, on the other hand, enlisted a brilliant and independent staff of contributors, guided by the editor, not the publisher.
 They received sixteen guineas a sheet (sixteen printed pages), increased subsequently to twenty-five guineas in many cases, instead of the two guineas earned by London reviewers.
-The review was not limited to literary criticism but became the accredited organ of moderate Whig public opinion.
-The particular work which provided the starting-point of an article was in many cases merely the occasion for the exposition, always brilliant and incisive, of the author's views on politics, social subjects, ethics or literature.
+The review was not limited to literary criticism and became the accredited organ of moderate Whig public opinion.
+The particular work which was the basis of an article was in many cases merely the occasion for the exposition of the author's views on politics, social subjects, ethics or literature.
 These general principles and the novelty of the method ensured the success of the undertaking even after the original circle of exceptionally able men who founded it had been dispersed.
 It had a circulation of 12,000.
 Jeffrey's editorship lasted about twenty-six years, ceasing with the ninety-eighth number, published in June 1829, when he resigned in favour of Macvey Napier.